learning-zone/angular-basics/README.md

 * Show the first page quickly with a first-contentful paint (FCP)

 #### Q. How to use authguard in angular 7?
+#### Q. Write a program to perform column sorting using ngx-datatable?